 Skip to main content

-To set default values, you create an IAM key, add the integration, then configure the attributes for the integration.
+To use this option, create an IAM key, add the integration, then configure the attributes for the integration.
 For example:

 Forwarding agents